abdelmalek-maskri/fplens/README.md

 # Fantasy Lens

-A tool that predicts how many Fantasy Premier League points each player will score next week, and helps you pick the best team based on those predictions.
+Predicts how many Fantasy Premier League points each player will score next week, and helps you pick the best team based on those predictions.

 FPL is a game where 11 million people pick a squad of real Premier League footballers and earn points based on how they perform each week (goals, assists, clean sheets, etc.).
 Fantasy Lens uses machine learning to forecast those points, then tells you who to start, who to captain, who to transfer in, and how to plan transfers across multiple future gameweeks.

-**Quick start:** See [docs/RUNNING.md](docs/RUNNING.md) for setup instructions.
-The [project report](docs/final_report.tex) and supplementary appendices are in `docs/`.
+**Quick start:** See [docs/RUNNING.md](docs/RUNNING.md) for setup instructions, appendices are in `docs/`.
 The full pipeline execution order is in [docs/PIPELINE_ORDER.md](docs/PIPELINE_ORDER.md).

 ## What It Does

-**Predictions** — Every player gets a predicted score for the upcoming gameweek, with a confidence range showing how certain the model is.
+**Predictions**: every player gets a predicted score for the upcoming gameweek, with a confidence range.
 You can filter by position, search by name, switch between 10 trained models, and see what's driving each prediction (SHAP breakdown).

-**Optimal XI** — Uses integer linear programming to pick the best 15-man squad from all 820+ players within the FPL budget (£100m, max 3 per team), then selects the best starting 11 from that squad.
+**Optimal XI**: uses integer linear programming to pick the best 15-man squad from all 820+ players within the FPL budget (£100m, max 3 per team), then selects the best starting 11 from that squad.

-**My Team** — Enter your FPL ID and the app pulls your actual squad.
-It tells you who to start, who to bench, who to captain, and suggests transfers (who to sell, who to buy, and how much you'd gain).
+**My Team**: enter your FPL ID and the app pulls your actual squad.
+It tells you who to start, who to bench, who to captain, and suggests transfers.

-**Transfers** — Multi-horizon transfer planning with a 1-3 week horizon toggle.
+**Transfers**: multi-horizon transfer planning with a 1-3 week horizon toggle.
 Uses separately trained models for GW+1, GW+2, and GW+3 to evaluate whether a transfer is worth taking now or waiting.

-**Fixtures** — A grid showing every team's upcoming opponents colour-coded by difficulty.
-Helps you spot good runs of fixtures for planning transfers ahead.
+**Fixtures**: a grid showing every team's upcoming opponents colour-coded by difficulty.

-**Player Comparison** — Put two players side by side with a radar chart comparing their stats, form, and predictions.
+**Player Comparison**: two players side by side with a radar chart comparing stats, form, and predictions.

-**News & Sentiment** — Real Guardian articles about Premier League players, linked to the right FPL player and scored for positive/negative sentiment.
+**News & Sentiment**: Guardian articles about Premier League players, linked to FPL players and scored for positive/negative sentiment.
 Flags injury news.

-**Model Insights** — See how the model works: which features matter most (SHAP analysis), how different data sources improve accuracy (ablation study), and how well predictions are calibrated.
+**Model Insights**: which features matter most (SHAP), how different data sources improve accuracy (ablation study), and how well predictions are calibrated.

 ## How the Model Works

-The model is a stacked ensemble — it combines predictions from 6 different models (2 LightGBMs, XGBoost, Random Forest, Ridge, and a classifier) through inverse-MAE weighting that learns which model to trust in which situation.
+The model is a stacked ensemble.
+It combines predictions from 6 different models (2 LightGBMs, XGBoost, Random Forest, Ridge, and a classifier) through inverse-MAE weighting.

-It's trained on 10 seasons of FPL data (2016-17 to 2024-25) with 155 features per player per gameweek:
+Trained on 10 seasons of FPL data (2016-17 to 2024-25) with 155 features per player per gameweek:

-- **FPL stats** — points, minutes, goals, assists, bonus, ICT index, form
+- **FPL stats**: points, minutes, goals, assists, bonus, ICT index, form
-- **Understat** — expected goals (xG), expected assists (xA), shot data, key passes
+- **Understat**: expected goals (xG), expected assists (xA), shot data, key passes
-- **Rolling windows** — how a player has performed over the last 3, 5, and 10 games
+- **Rolling windows**: performance over the last 3, 5, and 10 games
-- **Injury data** — current status, chance of playing, NLP-extracted injury type from FPL news text
+- **Injury data**: status, chance of playing, NLP-extracted injury type from FPL news text
-- **Guardian news** — how often a player is mentioned, article sentiment, injury context
+- **Guardian news**: mention count, article sentiment, injury context

-The target is simple: how many FPL points will this player score next gameweek?
+Target: how many FPL points will this player score next gameweek?

 ### Ablation Study

-Each data source was tested individually to measure its contribution:
+Each data source tested individually:

 | Config | Data Sources | Features | MAE |
 | ------ | ------------ | -------- | --- |